 Asia is the largest of all the continents.
 It has a lot of countries.
 China and India are two of the countries in Asia.
 The Gobi desert is a huge desert in Asia.
 There are many rainforests and jungles.
 Tigers are native Asian animals.
 So, are Asian elephants.
 The highest mountain in the world is in Asia.
 It is called Mount Everest and it is part of a large mountain range called the Himalayas.
 A mountain range has lots of mountains.

 Day 7: Australia

 Australia is both a continent and a country.
-There are some islands that part of Australia.
+There are some islands that are part of Australia.
 An island is land that is surrounded by water.
 Two of the islands are Tasmania and New Guinea.
 Most people in Australia live in cities that are along the coasts.
 The coasts are where the ocean meets land.

 Few people live in the center of Australia.
 This area is called the outback.
 The outback is very dry.
-Kangaroos, emus and dingoes live in the outback.
+Kangaroos, emus, and dingoes live in the outback.
 A dingo is a wild dog.
 There are cattle and sheep ranches or farms in the outback.

 The city of Sydney has a famous building called the Sydney Opera House, where people can enjoy concerts and plays.